Huifeng Umbrella Co.,Ltd.

 Canopy

-The canopy of the umbrella is hand sewn to the ribs in form of individual panels.
-The canopy cannot be cut from one piece of cloth because each panel has to be shaped according to the curve of the canopy by making the panels follow the thread pattern of the weave, otherwise, the material will pull on the bias and create puckers.
+The umbrella’s canopy is hand-sewn to the ribs in individual panels.
+The canopy cannot be cut from one piece of cloth because each panel has to be shaped according to the curve of the canopy by following the thread pattern of the weave.
+Otherwise, the material will pull on the bias and create puckers.

 Each panel is cut separately from piles of materials called gores.
-Machine cutting of several layers at once is also possible which is less cumbersome.
+Machine cutting of several layers at once is also possible, which is less cumbersome.
 The standard rain umbrella has eight panels.
-However, there can be six panels in smaller umbrellas such as parasols and children's umbrellas.
-The larger umbrellas can have as many as twelve panels too.
+However, smaller umbrellas, such as parasols and children’s umbrellas, can have six panels.
+The larger umbrellas can have as many as twelve panels, too.

 Double-Canopy-umbrellaVariations of Umbrella

-The above-described process is typically followed for making a stick umbrella.
-There are collapsible rain umbrellas too, which are mechanically more complicated than stick umbrellas, although they are made through the same basic technology.
+The above-described process is typically followed to make a stick umbrella.
+However, there are also collapsible rain umbrellas, which are mechanically more complicated than stick umbrellas, although they use the same basic technology.

-The difference between the two is that while making a collapsible umbrella a two piece shaft that telescopes into itself are used.
+The difference between the two is that while making a collapsible umbrella, a two-piece shaft that telescopes into itself is used.
 Apart from this, an extra set of runners along the top of the umbrella is also provided.

-A good quality umbrella is always comfortable to use and truly serves the purpose for which it is made.
-At one point of time, an umbrella having a number of panels was considered to be of good quality but with the improvement in the quality of fabrics and other materials, it no longer stands as a criterion for a good quality umbrella.
+A good-quality umbrella is always comfortable to use and truly serves its purpose.
+At one point, an umbrella having a number of panels was considered to be of good quality, but with the improvement in the quality of fabrics and other materials, it no longer stands as a criterion for a good-quality umbrella.

 Umbrella manufacturing process